svenbieg/Heap/Readme.md

 <p>
 Some parts are still missing.
 I'm going to make the map re-entrant, so the heap won't grow that fast anymore.<br />
-There seems to be no problem, freeing pages can be cached in the free pages itself.
-And allocating can be made passive not moving anything in the tree, setting zeros and dirty-flags.
-The initial thread then cleans up the structure while coming down from the lowest level.<br />
+Freeing pages can be cached in the free pages itself.
+And allocating can be made passive not moving anything in the tree, setting zeros and dirty-flags.<br />
+I'm still not sure about dead-locks, maybe there is an endless loop i never experienced.

 <br />
 Best regards,<br />
 <br />